the-teachingRSE-project/competencies/competencies.md

   TEAM-related aspect is the embedding of RSE graduates into the community of RSEs.
 We envision our RSE graduates to be a part in a strong network of other RSEs, tool-related communities and the classical domain communities.
-This point is further elaborated in [How do we reach people in different stages of their careers](#how-do-we-reach-people-in-different-stages-of-their-careers).
+This point is further elaborated in @sec:reachout.

 Beyond that, we feel that today other important tasks of RSEs are